Medical expert of the article

 Who to contact?

 Treatment of any poisoning begins with first aid to the victim.
-How to render it correctly, read in the publications:
+How to provide it correctly, read in the publications:

-In severe cases, the ambulance called by the ambulance directs the victim to a medical institution, where they carry out symptomatic intensive care for poisoning and use appropriate medications that are injected into the vein infusion.
-[6]
+In severe cases, the ambulance team that is called sends the victim to a medical facility, where symptomatic intensive therapy for poisoning is carried out and appropriate medications are used, which are administered intravenously by infusion. [ 6 ]

-With a mild degree of poisoning, treatment is carried out at home: they wash the stomach, take adsorbents (activated carbon, Polysorb, etc.), they must drink Regidron's solution or salt solution with sugar (a teaspoon of each ingredient per liter of boiled water) - to replenish the liquid and salts lost due to vomiting and diarrhea.
-More in publications:
+In mild cases of poisoning, treatment is carried out at home: wash the stomach, take adsorbents (activated carbon, Polysorb, etc.), be sure to drink a solution of Regidron or a solution of salt with sugar (a teaspoon of each ingredient per liter of boiled water) - to replenish fluid and salts lost due to vomiting and diarrhea.
+More details in the publications:

-An alternative treatment suggests adding potassium permanganate or baking soda to the water for gastric lavage (which does not make sense in cases of alcohol poisoning with beer).
-But the dried-up green tea or tea with ginger root will complement the rehydration effect in food poisoning.
+Traditional medicine suggests adding potassium permanganate or baking soda to the water for washing the stomach (which makes no sense in cases of alcohol poisoning with beer).
+But strained green tea or tea with ginger root will complement the rehydration effect in case of food poisoning.

-As an auxiliary treatment with herbs is possible: nausea can be reduced by taking a decoction of lemon balm or chamomile (a tablespoon of dry raw materials per 250 ml of boiling water, take half a glass three times a day); [7]the elimination of enterotoxins contributes to the decoction of elecampane root, which is prepared in the same proportions, but is taken three to four times a day 30 ml at a time.
+Herbal treatment is possible as an adjunct: nausea can be reduced by taking a decoction of lemon balm or chamomile (a tablespoon of dry raw material per 250 ml of boiling water, take half a glass three times a day); [ 7 ] a decoction of elecampane root, which is prepared in the same proportions, but taken three to four times a day, 30 ml at a time, helps eliminate enterotoxins.

 Prevention

 How to prevent beer poisoning?
-Know the measure in its use and never drink on an empty stomach.
+Know your limits and never drink on an empty stomach.

-And the prevention of foodborne diseases depends on how carefully you choose beer, checking the presence of sediment or turbidity in it, as well as specifying the end of its shelf life (which is indicated on the label).
+And the prevention of food poisoning depends on how carefully you choose beer, checking for sediment or turbidity, and also checking the expiration date (which is indicated on the label).

 Forecast

-Both beginners and experienced beer lovers can suffer from severe, life-threatening intoxication.
+Both novice and experienced beer drinkers can suffer from severe, life-threatening intoxication.
 The outcome of beer poisoning, that is, its prognosis, depends on many factors and, unfortunately, can be fatal.